National Professional Qualification

-The qualification covers 6 content areas which set out what a leader should know or should be able to do and 7 leadership behaviours which set out how the best leaders operate.
+The qualification covers 6 content areas that set out what a leader should know or should be able to do and 7 leadership behaviours that set out how the best leaders operate.
 The content areas have been embedded within 3 online courses, with the leadership behaviours explored during the facilitated events.

 Each day is facilitated by two experienced facilitators with support from experienced executive leaders.

 |Residential (Day 1)||• Qualification insights, qualification organisation, and development expectations

 • Navigating the transition from school leader to the executive leader role

 • Characteristics and context of executive leadership